Strain induced coupling and quantum information processing with hexagonal boron nitride quantum emitters: Model

 The general system Hamiltonian reads $H = H_{\rm S} +H_{\rm B} + H_{\rm I}$.
 We assume the color centers are optically driven at frequency $\omega_0$.
 Hence, in the frame that rotates with the laser drive frequency the Hamiltonian components are given by

 where $\sigma^z = \trans{e}{e}-\trans{g}{g}$ and $\sigma^x = \trans{e}{g} +\trans{g}{e}$ are the Pauli matrices defined over the electronic ground and excited levels $\{\ket{g},\ket{e}\}$.
-Here, $\Delta_k$ is detuning of the laser from the $k$th color center and $\Omega_k$ is the corresponding Rabi frequency. $b_n$ ($b_n^\dag$) describe the annihilation (creation) of phonons in the $n$th flexural mode with the frequency $\omega_n$.
-And $\lambda_{k,n}$ indicates the rate of coupling between the $k$th color center and $n$th mechanical mode.
+Here, $\Delta_k$ is detuning of the laser from the $k$th color center and $\Omega_k$ is the corresponding Rabi frequency. $b_m$ ($b_m^\dag$) describe the annihilation (creation) of phonons in the $m$th flexural mode with the frequency $\omega_m$.
+And $\lambda_{k,m}$ indicates the rate of coupling between the $k$th color center and $m$th mechanical mode.
 The vibrational modes as well as the color centers are subject to decoherence.
-The vibrations are damped at the rate $\gamma_n =\omega_n/Q$ where $Q$ is the quality factor of flexural vibrations.
+The vibrations are damped at the rate $\gamma_m =\omega_m/Q$ where $Q$ is the quality factor of flexural vibrations.
+In this work we shall assume a quality factor of $Q =5\times 10^5$, which is within reach for hBN resonators~\cite{CartamilBueno2017}.
 As the main decoherence effect in the electronic states of the color centers we consider a relaxation that undergoes with the rate $\kappa_k$.
 The pure dephasing in the electronic structure is negligible thanks to the recent advanced experiments that control spectral diffusion of the emitters~\cite{Tran2019, White2021}, and thus, are omitted in this work.